jocmom/CarND-Behavioral-Cloning-P3/writeup.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

-![alt text][image1]
+![][nvidia_cnn]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded three laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
 These images show what a recovery looks like starting from left to right :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![][recovery]

 I randomly shuffled the data set and put 20% of the data into a validation set.
 I didn't repeat this on track 2 because I think this track is for validation only and the learned model from track 1 should generalize on track 2